bxparks/bigquery-schema-generator/DEVELOPER.md

 1. Create the dist using `python3 setup.py sdist`.
 1. Upload to PyPI using `twine upload dist/bigquery-schema-generator-{version}.tar.gz`.
-    * Enter my PyPI login creddentials.
+    * Enter my PyPI login credentials.
     * If `dist/` becomes too cluttered, we can remove the entire `dist/` directory and run `python3 setup.py sdist` again.